shawnlaffan/biodiverse/etc/pp/README.txt

       after Heavy.pm has been modified, since it gets embedded in some binaries.

+= The above is only relevant if you are not using the PPMs in ..\ppm\ppm516*

+Run "..\etc\pp\build.bat" when you are in the bin directory to generate BiodiverseGUI.exe.

 The following DLLs from Strawberry Perl need to be distributed with BiodiverseGUI.exe:

 libstdc++-6.dll
 libexpat-1__.dll

-These files from the Biodiverse bin directory need to be included:
-Biodiverse_icon.ico
-glade/biodiverse.glade
-glade/biodiverse.gladep
+On 32-bit, libgcc_s_sjlj-1.dll, additionally needs to be distributed.

-Of course, the win_gtk_builds\etc\win(32|64)\c tree also needs to be included.
+The win_gtk_builds\etc\win(32|64)\c tree also needs to be distributed as "gtk".
-The include directory can be omitted.
+The "include" directory can be omitted.